-Thus far Europe leads the world in the use of autonomous vehicles on public streets in conjunction with public transport agencies.
-Beginning in 2012, the first autonomous shuttles were deployed in pilot projects in low-traffic, low-speed environments like university campuses.
-The knowledge gained from these projects enabled the technology and vehicles to evolve and currently, there are public autonomous shuttle services on public streets.

-Testing of autonomous shuttles in Europe began with the CityMobil2 project in September 2012.
+European autonomous journey Thus far Europe leads the world in the use of CAVs on public streets in conjunction with public transport agencies.
+Beginning in 2012, the first automated shuttles were deployed in pilot projects in low-traffic, low-speed environments like university campuses.
+The knowledge gained from these projects enabled the technology and vehicles to evolve and currently, there are public automated shuttle services on public streets.
+Testing of automated shuttles in Europe began with the CityMobil2 project in September 2012.
 The project involved 45 partners drawn from vehicle manufacturers, system suppliers, city authorities (and local partners), the research community and networking organizations.
 Five sites were selected where fleets of up to six vehicles would be deployed on fixed routes.
-One of the sites selected was the technical university of Lausanne (EFPL), where an on-call service was tested.
+One of the sites selected was the École polytechnique fédérale de Lausanne (EPFL), where an on-call service was tested.
 The vehicles still followed a fixed route but could be requested via a smartphone app that was developed for the project.

-Following the success of the CityMobil2 project, in 2016 PostBus - the largest public transport operator in Switzerland - contacted EPFL to consider replicating the CityMobil2 demonstration in the urban center of the city of Sion.
-The goal was to test the acceptance of autonomous mobility by a more diverse population than the one on the EPFL campus and on public streets.
-The project, named "SmartShuttle" transported passengers around the city of Sion in areas that are difficult to reach with traditional buses.
+Following the success of the CityMobil2 project, in 2016 PostBus - the largest public transport operator in Switzerland - contacted EPFL to consider replicating the CityMobil2 demonstration in the urban centre of the city of Sion.
+The goal was to test the acceptance of automated mobility by a more diverse population than the one on the EPFL campus and on public streets.
+The project, named 'SmartShuttle' transported passengers around the city of Sion in areas that are difficult to reach with traditional buses.
 The project was later expanded to connect the shuttles with the city's train station and has been in continuous operation for three years.

-In 2017, French mobility service provider RATP launched a test using autonomous shuttles from two different manufacturers, EasyMile and Navya, in the same fleet.
+In 2017, French mobility service provider Régie autonome des transports parisiens (RATP) launched a test using automated shuttles from two different manufacturers, EasyMile and Navya, in the same fleet.
 The service connected the Château de Vincennes and Parc floral du bois de Vincennes in Paris.
 All of these deployments have been on fixed routes and were not required to adhere to a schedule.
 The EPFL project tested a limited on-demand capability, while others were headway-based.